timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-09-25:
+# Objectives for Today 2020-09-26:

-- Finding a way to edit custom properties on an object.
+- Brainstorming / planning decisions on Eggcelerate!
+Steam Release.
-- Get saving and loading of Dynamic Structures in Binary.
+- Brainstorming / planning decisions on Test Busters Project.
-- To improving the workflow of making games and reduce pain points discovered during alakajam.
+- More physics testing; balls are slowly dropping!

-NEW RECORD: Day 120 in a row
+NEW RECORD: Day 121 in a row